SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/index.md

 ---
-title: G Suite
+title: Google Workspace
 uid: g_suite_document_integration
-description: G Suite document integration
+description: Google Workspace document integration
 author: {github-id}
 keywords:
 so.topic: concept
 ---

-# G Suite document integration
+# Google Workspace document integration

-The G Suite Integration app integrates the G Suite’s document management features so that you can create, store, and find your documents within SuperOffice, and enjoy the benefits of both SuperOffice and G Suite services all in one place.
+The Google Workspace Integration app integrates the Google Workspace’s document management features so that you can create, store, and find your documents within SuperOffice, and enjoy the benefits of both SuperOffice and Google Workspace services all in one place.

-Simply sign in to SuperOffice using your G Suite login details and then open, edit, and store documents in G Suite directly from SuperOffice.
+Simply sign in to SuperOffice using your Google Workspace login details and then open, edit, and store documents in Google Workspace directly from SuperOffice.

 ![x][1]